How to make a cross compiler (gcc) for freebsd under linux. A small tutorial.

 I'm going to use /usr/cross-freebsd as the prefix for the installation.

-Step 1: Build binutils
+Step 1: Build GNU binutils

 GNU Binutils has some low level utilities that can manipulate executables.
 You can get it directly from GNU